 If I’m not writing code or otherwise working, I can probably be found running too many miles,playing Civilization, or spending time with my wife Karin and our four legged child (an adopted dog named Sammy).

-At present I work for Microsoft, but all opinions expressed on this blog are purely my own.
+At present I work for GitHub, but all opinions expressed on this blog are purely my own.